silentoxygen/terraform-docker-module/README.md

-# 🚀 Terraform Modular Docker Stack
+# 🚀 Terraform Docker Module

 This repository demonstrates how to transform **ad‑hoc Terraform** into **scalable, reusable, production‑grade Terraform systems**.